lawrencejones/kitchen-encrypt-databags/README.md

 }
 ```

+And it will be encrypted on the way into your sandbox machine with the given
+secret found in `encrypted_data_bag_secret_key_path`.
+This means you can use
+this data bag as `Chef::EncryptedDataBagItem.load("aws_keys")` in your
+cookbooks, while keeping your JSON fixture unencrypted and readable.

-Which you can edit with your standard system editor, no fuss, with the added
+Besides meaning you can edit fixtures directly in your chosen editor, there is
-bonus that anyone viewing your changes in a PR or diff can immediately see what
+the added bonus that anyone viewing your changes in diff can immediately see
-has been changed.
+what has been changed.

 ## Contributing